NCIP/gdc-docs/docs/API/Users_Guide/Search_and_Retrieval.md

 ```
 ### History Endpoint

 The GDC History Endpoint `https://api.gdc.cancer.gov/history` enables search and retrieval of version and release information about a file.
+This endpoint will return the entire provenance of all versions of a file.
 A file may be versioned if a file is updated by the GDC (e.g. using a new alignment algorithm or fixing a file that contained an error). `Version` refers to the instance of a particular file. `Release` refers to which data release a file was part of.
 A file may be a part of many different data releases with no change in version number or content.

 #### Example